ArthSrivastava/ArthSrivastava/README.md

 - 👋 Hey, I’m Arth Srivastava
-- 👀 I’m interested in Web Development, I am currently learning Spring Boot.
+- 👀 I’m a springboot backend developer.
 - :point_right: Connect to me on LinkedIn: www.linkedin.com/in/arth-srivastava
 <!---
 ArthSrivastava/ArthSrivastava is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.